weiym97/Covid_moonshot_project/README.md

 Machine learning models that identify new compounds predicted to bind $M^{pro}$ will accelerate the discovery of new anti-COVID-19 treatments.

 ## Binding affinity
+Binding affinity can be quantified in different ways, including:
+● free energy change upon binding, ΔG (in kcal/mol)
+● dissociation constant, Kd, (in M, molar)
+● inhibition constant, Ki, (in M, molar)
+● half-maximal inhibitory concentration, IC50, (in M, molar)

+Note: IC50 values can't be compared unless they were measured at the same substrate concentration.

+The IC50 is the half maximal inhibitory concentration and indicates the potency of a substance in inhibiting.
+The lower the IC50 value the less substance is needed to inhibit.
+To make a drug

 ## Molecular descriptors
 Molecular features of the compounds are studied here by the Lipinski's rule of five.
 This is a rule of thumb to indicate the bioavailablity of the small molecule.
 According to the 'rule of five'a bioavailable molecule should not violate more than one of the following: